Police De-escalation Training Policy Shift

 “They’re doing what they’re trained to do.
 We have to change that training.
 We have to give them more tools to slow things down.
 It’s a change in culture, a different way of thinking.”

 PERF’s training programs and use-of-force guidelines have garnered pushback from some police chiefs.
 Some argue that de-escalation is not practical or possible.
 But in many cases, law enforcement commanders say de-escalation tactics can save lives and improve police-community relations.

 Between 2009 and 2014, the Dallas Police Department saw a 64 percent decrease in complaints about officers using excessive force.
 Assaults on officers declined by 30 percent in 2015, and shootings by police declined by 40 percent.

 In an interview with The Dallas Morning News, Police Chief David Brown attributed this to the department’s shift toward de-escalation.

-Since Camden police instituted a Guardian Culture Program in July 2015, the department has only had one officer-involved shooting, even though officers have responded to more than 2,400 calls involving armed persons.
+Since Camden police instituted a Guardian Culture Program in July 2015, the department has only had one officer-involved shooting.
+Also, complaints of officers using excessive force have declined by 42 percent.